sam3016/react-tailwind-js-environment/README.md

 I have initialized this template using react and tailwind css.

-You could create your UI component using this template.
+You could create your UI component using this template and implement to FileMaker easily.

 Hope it helps.